iscbelgon/cse15l-lab-reports/index.md

 [https://sdacs.ucsd.edu/~icc/index.php](https://sdacs.ucsd.edu/~icc/index.php)

-## Installation of Visual Studios Code
+## Installation of Visual Studio Code
-First we will go about installing Visual Studios code.
-Of course, the computers in the labs have visual studios installed on the computers.
-We, however, are interested in installing Visual Studios on our own computers.
+First we will go about installing Visual Studio code.
+Of course, the computers in the labs have visual studio installed on the computers.
+We, however, are interested in installing Visual Studio on our own computers.

-You can visit
-[https://code.visualstudio.com](https://code.visualstudio.com/)
+To download Visual Studio code, go to the official website [https://code.visualstudio.com](https://code.visualstudio.com/) , download and install.

 ## Remotely Connecting